About Socrates.exe

 Why stick around?

 The chats are short, the tone is sharp, and the payoff is that odd feeling of “hm, I should think about that.”
-You won’t get definitive answers—but you’ll leave with better questions, a few Socrates Points, and hopefully the urge to spin the Wheel again.
+You won’t get definitive answers—but you’ll leave with better questions, a few Socrates Points, and a way to earn more dialogue when the free tier runs dry.

 Roadmap (lightly ominous)